 New York City has three nearby airports: JFK, LaGuardia, and Newark (in New Jersey).
 Flying into JFK or LaGuardia is typically easiest and the least time-consuming.
-From JFK, it's a (one-hour) $45 flat-rate taxi ride to anywhere in Manhattan.
-From LaGuardia, it's about a (30-minute) $40 metered cab ride to Midtown Manhattan.
-Rides from Newark cost at least $40 (plus tolls), and can take more than 90 minutes.
+From JFK, it's a one-hour flat-rate taxi ride to anywhere in Manhattan.
+From LaGuardia, it's about a 30-minute metered cab ride to Midtown Manhattan.
+Rides from Newark can take more than 90 minutes.
 Don't forget to tip your driver 15-25 percent.

-To save some cash, try the group shuttles that are available at all three airports for about $14/person.
-For more information on the shuttles, go to Super Shuttle or New York Airport Service.
-You can also take public transit from any of the airports for as little as $7 per person, but travel can take up to two hours and involve a lot of lugging bags up and down stairs.
-For mass-transit directions right to the hotel, check out HopStop.com.
+To save some cash, try the group shuttles that are available at all three airports For more information on the shuttles, go to Super Shuttle or New York Airport Service.
+You can also take public transit from any of the airports for as little as $8 per person, but travel can take up to two hours and involve a lot of lugging bags up and down stairs.

-With touches like plush beds, crystal drinking glasses, and 37-inch flat-screens, these big rooms -- renovated in 2010 -- are classy and modern.
+With touches like plush beds, bathrobes, and 37-inch flat-screens, these big rooms are classy and modern.

-At 270 square feet, the deluxe rooms (the cheapest option) are bigger than the rooms in most New York boutiques.
+At 270 square feet, the Deluxe Rooms (the cheapest option) are bigger than the rooms in most New York boutiques.
 There are high ceilings, a king bed (super comfortable with sateen sheets and firm pillows), a chair, and a a desk, plus plenty of room to spare.
 Soothing, neutral-tone furnishings give the rooms a sleek and sophisticated look.
 All rooms come with flat-screen TVs, stocked minibars, and in-room safes that can fit a laptop.

 Bathrooms are huge.
-They’re nearly three times the size of those at other business-minded boutiques, like the Carlton on Madison.
+They’re nearly three times the size of those at other business-minded boutiques, like the Carlton Hotel.
 Mirrors in front and behind the sink give the illusion of an even larger space.
-The bathroom products are Institute Swiss.
-They’re nice, but not on par with the Molton Brown at the or the Malin+Goetz at the Tribeca Grand.
+Toiletries and hairdryers are provided.

-Great gym with plenty of equipment, small where printing boarding passes is free, and Wi-Fi for $9.95/day.
+Well-equipped fitness center, small business center where printing boarding passes is free, and Wi-Fi for a fee

 Kids' menus, large rooms, and a safe neighborhood make this a great family pick.